-The result is one of my family’s favourite dinner.
+The result is one of my family’s favorite dinners.
 Rich, creamy and satisfying, I always make a double batch then freeze the leftovers.
 It’s perfect for a quick lunch or dinner.

 - Rice: The traditional option for this saucy korma.

-- Naan bread: I’ll admit that I’m a huge fan of warm naan, especially my homemade gluten-free naan.
+- Naan bread: I am a huge fan of warm naan, especially my homemade gluten-free naan.
+Honestly, it’s my favorite GF bread ever!

 Vegetarian Korma with Black Bean and Mushroom